 - adjustments for Solvency II technical provisions, excluding risk margin.
-These adjustments have decreased over the period, driven by an increase in the future premium accounted under Solvency II technical provisions compared to the GAAP basis. - adjustment for the risk margin is a function of the main SCR risks and the run off of these risks.
-The movement in adjustment results from an increase in the risk margin which is in line with the increase in the business and related risks. - adjustment for deferred acquisition costs in line with Solvency II valuation rules. - adjustment for property, plant and equipment recognises the revaluation of property, plant and equipment and capitalisation of operating leases on the Solvency II balance sheet. - adjustment to recognise approved dividends in the period up to the submission of the return.
+These adjustments have remained stable over the period. - adjustment for the risk margin is a function of the main SCR risks and the run-off of these risks.
+The movement in adjustment results from an decrease in the risk margin which is aligned to a reduction in the relevant SCR risks but also due to a refinement applied in the risk margin calculation during 2024. - adjustment for deferred acquisition costs in line with Solvency II valuation rules. - adjustment for property, plant and equipment recognises the revaluation of property, plant and equipment and capitalisation of operating leases on the Solvency II balance sheet. - adjustment to recognise approved dividends in the period up to the submission of the return.

-Restricted own fund items relate to USD 1.1 million restricted cash balances (2022: USD 1.8 million) held by the Company.
+Restricted own fund items relate to USD 1.6 million restricted cash balances (2023: USD 1.1 million) held by the Company.